DanAddison/Songwriting/docs/unreleased.md

 i don’t easily scare

 ## The Message
-Before i saw the swollen river
+before I saw the swollen river
 Sonny sniffed the air and faltered
 I shifted in my saddle

-In my knapsack is a letter
+in my knapsack is the letter
-I’m entrusted to deliver
+I'm entrusted to deliver
-Somewhere yonder is a pure heart
-Time and water move against us
+somewhere yonder is a pure heart time and water move against us

-I said something low and soothing
-Laid my better hand upon him
-Felt how hard he had been working
+I said something low and soothing laid my better hand upon him felt how hard he had been working

-Biting down and urging onward
+biting down and urging onward
-Frozen clawing of the maelstrom
-Rolling eyes and silent hoof beats
+frozen clawing of the maelstrom rolling eyes and silent hoof beats

-Timber tore across the reins
+timber tore across the reins
-I don’t know how I was saved
+I don't know how I was saved
-Watching Sonny fade away
+watching Sonny fade away

-In my haste I had neglected
+in my haste I had neglected
-To account for the preserving
+to account for the preserving
-Of those shapes upon the parchment
+of hose shapes upon the parchment
 I looked back across the river

 ## Myopia